peter11100/alx-system_engineering-devops/0x00-shell_basics/README.md

-this is the project directory
+this is the project dirrectory